ThomasMertes/seed7/src/read_me.txt

     mingw32-make

-  When gmake uses Unix shell commands even when started from a Windows console, you can use gmake totether with mk_msys.mak from a Windows console also.
+  When gmake uses Unix shell commands even when started from a Windows console, you can use gmake together with mk_msys.mak from a Windows console also.

   To compile with gcc from MinGW and nmake from Windows use